php-pds/php-pds.github.io/README.md

 - `-beta(#)` is stabilizing, ready for public review, ready for wide adoption.
 - No `(-state)` means the the publication is stable and complete; further changes should be on a subsequent version number.

-## Usage

-You can indicate your package attempts to comply with a PDS publication by requiring it in your package manager manifest.

-For example, under Composer, `{"require-dev": {"pds/skeleton": "~1.0.0"}}` indicates your package attempts to comply with the `pds/skeleton` publication in its first stable state.

-> N.b.: Adding a publication to your package manager manifest helps with
-> ongoing research as to adoption levels of that publication.